-Trust your dermatologist to give you the optimum skin care regimen that will complement the effects of your Botox treatment.
+Patients must have the optimum skin care regimen to complement the effects of their Botox treatment.

 #7 Eat a Proper Diet

-You should also know that extreme weight loss, especially in the face, can reduce the effectiveness and longevity of Botox injections.
-If you are in the process of losing weight, talk with a dermatologist to discuss your options.
+Extreme weight loss, especially in the face, can reduce the effectiveness and longevity of Botox injections.
+For patients who are on a weight loss journey, we may recommend alternative anti-aging options.

 In the last few years, there has been a bit of hype about increasing zinc intake to make Botox last longer.
 Currently, there is not enough evidence to support the efficacy and safety of such a measure.
 It is not included in the FDA-approved prescribing guide for cosmetic Botox or the AAD’s Botox aftercare recommendations.

 Zinc is a trace mineral in the body.
 The intestines and kidneys regulate its blood levels closely.
 Generally, people obtain all the zinc they need from the diet alone.

 In healthy individuals, a zinc supplement will only stimulate the intestines and kidneys to excrete the trace vitamin faster.
 So it’s an additional expense you may not need.
-But people with conditions that prevent them from eliminating excess minerals may develop toxicity signs like anemia and nerve damage from zinc accumulation.
+However, people with conditions that prevent them from eliminating excess minerals may develop toxicity signs like anemia and nerve damage from zinc accumulation.

 #8 Hydrate Your Way to Healthy Skin

-Drinking plenty of water is also good for your skin.
-Water helps you flush out those unseen impurities that the environment creates in your body.
-Excellent long-term Botox results are only possible when you have healthy skin.
+Drinking plenty of water is also good for the skin.
+Water helps flush out those unseen impurities that the environment creates in the body.
+Excellent long-term Botox results are only possible when a person has healthy skin.

 Additionally, hydration boosts the rejuvenating effect of hyaluronic acid.
-This substance is naturally present in your skin and other parts of your body, though its amounts decrease with aging.
+This substance is naturally present in the skin and other parts of the body, though its amounts decrease with aging.
 It attracts and retains water particles.
 Hyaluronic acid-based serums and dermal fillers flatten wrinkles using this mechanism.

 #9 Reduce Stress in Your Life

-You should also try to remove the factors causing stress in your life.
+We also advise our patients to manage, if not avoid, emotional and physical stress.
 While stress is common, it can negatively affect your body in many ways.
 It can even weaken the long-term effects of your Botox treatment.

 High stress levels stimulate the release of cortisol and other stress hormones, which can trigger inflammation and speed up the aging process.
 Notice how stressed people wrinkle up early and manifest other signs of premature aging?

-To extend the life of your injectable treatments, consider practicing some stress-relief techniques such as meditation and yoga.
+To extend the life of injectable treatments, we encourage patients to consider practicing stress-relief techniques such as meditation and yoga.